-And, continuing the trend it started with the Xbox 360, Microsoft has more system-exclusive games available on its platform.
-Sunset Overdrive, Forza Horizon 2 and Halo: The Master Chief Collection all launched in 2014 and games like Crackdown 3, Fable Legends and Quantum Break are already in the works for this year.
+It continued the trend the Xbox 360 started by placing a impetus on platform-exclusive IPs.
+Sunset Overdrive, Forza Horizon 2 and Halo: The Master Chief Collection all launched in 2014 while games like Halo 5: Guardians, Crackdown 3, Fable Legends and Quantum Break are already in the works for this year.

 In other news, Microsoft has also dropped Xbox One's sticker price to just $349 going forward without Kinect, which stings for those of us who dropped the five benjamins on the system and its "completely necessary" peripheral 12 short months ago.
 But, financially speaking, the move makes sense.
 The lower barrier of entry should drum up the extra business the console desperately needs in order to climb back to the top of the totem pole.

 Are you ready to get your gamertag and join the green team?
 Read on to get our full thoughts and opinions on Microsoft's all-in-one entertainment machine, one year in the making.

 We've gone one full calendar year without Microsoft making any major tweaks, fixes, or modifications to the Xbox One's initial design.
 Companies like Nyko, PDP and Power A have come along to offer additional products like intercoolers and clip-on charging stations, but Microsoft's rock-solid design has stood the earliest test of time.